QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

 and David Cass :cite:`Cass` used to analyze optimal growth

 The model can be viewed as an extension of the model of Robert Solow described in `an earlier lecture <https://lectures.quantecon.org/py/python_oop.html>`__ but adapted to make the savings rate the outcome of an optimal choice

 (Solow assumed a constant saving rate determined outside the model)

-We describe two versions of the model to illustrate what is in fact a more general connection between a **planned economy** and an economy organized as a **competitive equilibrium**
+We describe two versions of the model to illustrate what is, in fact, a more general connection between a **planned economy** and an economy organized as a **competitive equilibrium**